jlynch2121/idhh-xsl/README.md

 # idhh-xsl
 XSL code for transforming XML records harvested by the [Illinois Digital Heritage Hub](https://idhh.dp.la), the [Digital Public Library of America](https://dp.la) service hub for Illinois.
 Various templates perform the following operations on XML:

+- Removes records flagged for exclusion from the DPLA and IDHH datasets
 - Normalizes delimiters (e.g., replacing commas [','] with semicolons [';'])
 - Creates EDM field for Intermediate Provider
 - Creates DCTERMS field for Provider